JackpunktG/Recursive-Machine/README.md

 #### Looking at

-This first draft works like a chram to boost the basic function and giving instant speeds up to n = 10000 (the highest ive gone as i dont nee
+This first draft works like a chram to boost the basic function and giving sub second speeds up to n = ~120, then starts to get slow fast - Whereas the basic fibonacci function can only do sub second up to n = ~30

 - Want to work out a way to automatically increase the "| n <" as n increases, with adding addition where cases.
 Using where so they don't need to be again calculated each time.
 - Optimal gap between n values to just to the next one.
 Would like to add a automised way to increase test values of the gab and see which is optimal *Probably bigger at the start and then getting smaller.
 But what is the formula??*